Mar111tiN/cellrangersnake/README.md

 + ### the CR_config file
   * contains the data pertaining to running the cellranger command line tool
-  * ::DEV:: any command-line arguments should be set here and passed to the cellranger rule `includes/CR.smk` as a snakemake param (see how the feature ref is passed through via `params.feature_ref` as an example)
+  * ::DEV:: any command-line parameter needed by cellranger should be set here and passed to the cellranger rule `includes/CR.smk` as a snakemake param (see how the feature ref is passed through via `params.feature_ref` as an example)
+  * update: specific arguments that need to be passed to running cellranger can be passed as a list of params to the args field in the `cellranger_config.yml`
 + ### the Seqexcel file
   * A master excel file containing all the required info for running the pipeline.
 It has a complicated structured grown by necessity and sample names and info hase to be set in various fields.
 Best look at the test file `test_sample_info.xlsx` provided for the test run as a minimal example.
 All required fields are shaded green:
     + Status Sheet: